Indian-Chinese forces clashed with stones and sticks at Galwan Valley

 During the de-escalation process underway in the Galwan Valley, a violent face-off took place yesterday night with casualties.
 The loss of lives on the Indian side includes an officer and two soldiers.
 Senior military officials of the two sides are currently meeting at the venue to defuse the situation, the earlier statement from the Army said.

-China on the other hand said that Indian troops on Monday seriously violated the consensus of the two sides by illegally crossing the border twice and carrying and carrying out provocative attacks on the Chinese soldiers.
+China, on the other hand, said that Indian troops on Monday seriously violated the consensus of the two sides by illegally crossing the border twice and carrying and carrying out provocative attacks on the Chinese soldiers.
 This resulted in serious physical clashes, the Chinese foreign minister told Global Times.

 China in the midst of a very significant modernisation of its nuclear programme: Think Tank